OutlierVentures/MoneyCirclesPoc/README.md

     ...
 ```

    Note: Because we currently use a self-signed certificate, the browser will prevent opening the page.
 Bypass these warnings to open the app.

+3. Log in as the global administrator account (by default @moneycircles) once.
+The access token for the global administrator is neccesary to pay out loans.

 ### Live building